megawonzz9/minicurl/README.md

+# minicurl

-# minicurl\n\nA simple curl-like utility written in Rust
+A simple curl-like utility written in Rust.